b3nhaddad/DevNet2/README.md

-replace the links with "/s/parsons/g/under/bshaddad/public_html/uploads" with the nessecary path for yourself "https://cs.colostate.edu/~ yournamehere /HealthyPlantChecker.html" Once this is done give permissions to file using chmod 755 for the folder "public_html"
+replace the links with "/s/parsons/g/under/bshaddad/public_html/uploads" with the nessecary path for yourself "https://cs.colostate.edu/~ yournamehere /HealthyPlantChecker.html" Once this is done give permissions to file using chmod 755 for the folder "public_html" and if your computer/IDE isn't running on python 3.9 use this command 'module load python/bundle-3.9' from here you should be able to access the website through the folder and select images you place in the 'uploads' folder the site will generate wether an image is healthy or unhealthy based on our model